phanendharreddy/Calculator/README.md

-# fullStackCalculator
+# Calculator
-Building a Full Stack Calculator here
+Built a calculator using HTML, CSS and Javascript.